Leveraging RGB-D Data with Cross-Modal Context Mining for Glass Surface Detection

 \section{Introduction}

-\IEEEPARstart{A}{lthough} majority of the objects that we see in our daily life exhibit distinctive optical characteristics, \jychecked{glass surfaces, however, typically do not possess any distinctive visual properties.
-Their contents are essentially represented by the contents behind them.
-This makes it difficult for existing computer vision systems to detect them.
-On the other hand, modern architects/designers tend to use a lot of glass panels in their designs, and glass surfaces are becoming ubiquitous.
-They appear in both indoor and outdoor environments as, \eg, glass doors/windows, shop windows, and glass walls.
-It is therefore critical to be able to detect glass surfaces accurately, in order to deploy autonomous machines such as robots and drones safely.}
+Although most objects that we see in our daily life exhibit distinctive visual characteristics, \jychecked{glass surfaces, however, typically do not possess any distinctive visual properties.
+Their contents are essentially represented by the contents behind them, making it difficult for existing computer vision systems to detect them.
+However, modern architects and designers tend to use glass panels frequently in their designs, which makes them prevalent both indoors and outdoors, \eg, glass doors/windows, shop windows, and glass walls.
+Hence, detecting these glass panels accurately is crucial for the safe operation of autonomous machines such as robots and drones.}

-Early studies on glass surface detection try to leverage priors, \eg, visual cues~\cite{1467548}.
-Later on, rich sensor data is incorporated, including laser sensor \cite{4543667, WANG201797} and LiDAR sensor \cite{DBLP:journals/corr/abs-1909-12483, Tibebu_2021}, for computations using point clouds and object mapping.
-A recent method~\cite{10.1145/3197517.3201319} uses fiducial markers to help identify the presence of mirror and glass surfaces, but requires special hardware for tagging.
-Later on, the potential of deep learning models were first leveraged by \cite{Mei_2020_CVPR} and \cite{GSD:2021}.
-Most recently, EBLNet~\cite{He_2021_ICCV} is proposed for glass surface detection through enhanced boundary learning on glass surfaces.
+The potential of deep learning models for glass surface detection (GSD) was first demonstrated by \cite{Mei_2020_CVPR} and GSDNet\cite{GSD:2021}.
+EBLNet~\cite{He_2021_ICCV} was proposed for GSD through enhanced boundary learning on glass surfaces.